jsenv/https-local/README.md

 | server      | 1 year        | Re-run _requestCertificate_          |
 | authority   | 20 year       | Re-run _installCertificateAuthority_ |

-The **server** certificate expires after one year which is the maximum duration allowed by web browsers.
-In the unlikely scenario where your local server is running for more than a year without interruption, restart it and you're good for one more year.
+The **server certificate** expires after one year which is the maximum duration allowed by web browsers.
+In the unlikely scenario where a local server is running for more than a year without interruption, restart it to re-run requestCertificate.

-The **authority** root certificate expires after 20 years which is close to the maximum allowed duration.
+The **authority root certificate** expires after 20 years which is close to the maximum allowed duration.
 In the very unlikely scenario where you are using the same machine for more than 20 years, re-execute [installCertificateAuthority](#installCertificateAuthority) to update certificate authority then restart your server.

 # installCertificateAuthority